-This project is covered by the Common Sense Exemption under 14 CCR 15061 (b) (3) that the California Environmental Quality Act (CEQA) applies only to projects which have the potential for causing a significant effect on the environment.
+This project is covered by the Common Sense Exemption under 14 CCR 15061 (b) (3) that CEQA applies only to projects which have the potential for causing a significant effect on the environment.
 Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.